arildfroslie/tictactoe/README.md

 # tictactoe

-An implementation of tic tac toe in React
+An implementation of tic tac toe in React by Arild